nopnop2002/esp-idf-mpu6050-dmp/AK8963_CALIBRATE/README.md

 # AK8963_CALIBRATE
 MPU9XXX has AK8963 3-axis Electronic Compass inside.
-This finds the compass offset value for each axis.
+You can use this to get the compass offset value for each axis.

 # Software requiment
 ESP-IDF V4.4/V5.0.